gwlucastrig/gridfour/docs/notes/G93-Compression-Using-Optimal-Predictors.md

 Although the algorithm used by the LSOP compressor was described in 1994, it has been largely overshadowed by lossy techniques based on wavelets or the discrete cosine transform.
-By implementing Smith and Lewis's algorithm in a G93 data compression format, the Gridfour project hopes to direct attention to their interesting technique.
+But because it is lossless, Smith and Lewis' optimal predictor method has the advantage of preserving the exact values provided by its input data.
+This feature makes the compression technique suitable for archival, baselining, and data distribution applications.
+Optimal predictors also have the attractive characteristic of requiring a light processing load.
+By implementing the optimal predictor algorithm as a G93 data compression format, the Gridfour project hopes to direct some overdue attention to this useful technique.

-The algorithm used by Smith and Lewis was published in _Computers & Geosciences_ but an alternate version (Lewis & Smith, 1994) may obtained without fee from  [https://cartogis.org/](https://cartogis.org/docs/proceedings/archive/auto-carto-11/pdf/optimal-predictors-for-the-data-compression-of-digital-elevation-models-using-the-method-of-lagrange-multipliers.pdf)
+The algorithm used by Smith and Lewis was published in _Computers & Geosciences_(Smith & Lewis, 1994),
+but an earlier version of their paper (Lewis & Smith, 1993) may obtained without fee from the  [Cartography and Geographic Information Society website](https://cartogis.org/docs/proceedings/archive/auto-carto-11/pdf/optimal-predictors-for-the-data-compression-of-digital-elevation-models-using-the-method-of-lagrange-multipliers.pdf).
+A great deal of background information related to the ideas used in the Gridfour implementation of the optimal predictors algorithm was given in Kidner & Smith (2003).

 ## Performance